onflow/cadence-lang.org/docs/tutorial/05-non-fungible-tokens-2.md

         access(Withdraw) fun withdraw(withdrawID: UInt64): @NFT {
             // If the NFT isn't found, the transaction panics and reverts let token <- self.ownedNFTs.remove(key: withdrawID)
-                ?? panic("Could not withdraw an ExampleNFT.NFT with the specified ID")
+                ?? panic("Could not withdraw an ExampleNFT.NFT with id="
+                          .concat(withdrawID.toString())
+                          .concat("Verify that the collection owns the NFT ") .concat("with the specified ID first before withdrawing it."))

             return <-token
         }